yoleg/CustomUrls/README.txt

 );

+Defaults:
+    See the top of core/components/customurls/elements/plugins/customurls.plugin.php for the most current defaults and an array of all possible settings.

 Usage:
     Other than setting up the url schemas, there's not much to do...
     - Unless you disable it, the object's fields will set to placeholders in the document with default prefix "customurls".